crew-sherlock/Experiment1/docs/design/template-components.md

 This implementation is designed to be modular and extensible, allowing developers to easily add new steps and components to the process.

 > Data Ingestion into Azure Storage is out of scope for the AIGA Template.
 For real-time, the application layer is responsible for uploading documents to Azure Blob Storage.
-For batch, the central ingestion teams (in Code Orange and PCS) is responsible for ingesting documents into the foundation layer.

 **Repository location:** `src/document-loading`